astcode/MagFlockCustom/docs/CurrentKernelMagDSStack_todoBeforeMagWS.md

 ---

-**Deliver these items in full before starting MagWS** to ensure the foundation matches the projectâ€™s enterprise vision.
+**Deliver these items in full before starting MagWS** to ensure the foundation matches the project’s enterprise vision.